NeonixRIT/CSEC-CYML-PROJ1/README.md

 # The Data
 First, the data.
 The paper says the prosessing of the raw PCAP data, converted it into flows, each having 80 features.
 I Used the `Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv` from the `TrafficLabeling` folder (Not the `MachineLearningCVE`).
 This provided 250,000 lines of flow data to train on, which I generally give a random 60/40 split; 60% for training, 40% for testing.

+When loading the data, I explicitly exclude the Flow ID, Source IP, Source Port, Destination IP, Destination Port, Protocol, and Timestamp columns.
+I do this to prevent an overfitting of my model to the training data, since a network can have a wide variety of incoming/outgoing IPs, port numbers, timestamps, and the like, that aren't inherently important to detecting if a DDoS is occuring.

 # The Random Forest
 implemented in `randomforest.py`